adilshasrehman-source/inbound-lead-enrichment-ai-scoring/README.md

 ### 4. Routing & Notification
 *   **Router:** Acts as the gatekeeper.
 It checks the AI's `fit_score`.
-*   **VIP Pathway (Slack):** If the score meets the VIP threshold (e.g., >= 8), the data passes through.
+*   **High-Priority Pathway (Slack):** If the score meets the threshold (e.g., >= 8), the data passes through.
 Slack formats a clean alert combining the original form data, the true Apollo headcount, and the AI's strategy reasoning for the Account Executive.
 *   **Standard Pathway (Sheets/CRM):** If the score is low, the flow routes the raw data into a Google Sheet or CRM for standard marketing nurture, keeping the sales channel pristine.

 ## 🛡️ Key Edge Cases Handled